vemonet/libre-chat/docs/docs/use-docker.md

 ??? warning "Using multiple workers"

-    Using multiple worker is still experimental and might lead to concurrent downloads or build at startup.
-When using multiple workers make sure to have pre-downloaded the models, embeddings, and pre-built the vectorstore.
+    Using multiple worker is still experimental.
+When using a documents-based QA chatbot you will need to restart the API after adding new documents to make sure all workers reload the newly built vectorstore.